 In the case of those that have appealed, entry on the register shall not take effect until the appeal is finally determined by ABP.

 There are also opportunities to make submissions to the Council.
 The first opportunity is within 28 days of receipt of the Section 7(1) notice.
 The second is within 28 days of receipt of a Section 11(1) notice.

 There is also an opportunity to appeal the market valuation of a site, to the Valuation Tribunal, following receipt of a Section 12(4) notice.

 What is the difference between Vacant sites and Derelict Sites?

 A vacant site differs from a derelict site in that under the Derelict Sites Act, a derelict site is any land that "detracts, or is likely to detract, to a material degree from the amenity, character or appearance of land in the neighbourhood .... because of: Structures which are in a ruinous, derelict or dangerous condition, or the neglected, unsightly or objectionable condition of the land or of structures on it, or the presence, deposit or collection of litter, rubbish, debris or waste."
 The vacant site levy is an activation measure aimed at encouraging landowners in urban areas to develop residential or regeneration land primarily for the purposes of housing, whereas the derelict site levy is aimed at improving the character of an area, through for example addressing eyesores and sites that are a source of anti-social behaviour.

 Where can I find out more?

-You can contact the Planning Department on (056) 7794010 or email firstname.lastname@example.org for more information.
+Anyone with a query in relation to the Vacant Site Levy should contact the Planning Department on (056) 7794010 or email firstname.lastname@example.org.